symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Running a test net node
 #######################

-This guide will walk you through the process of **setting up your own node** to join Catapult’s public **test network**.
+This guide will walk you through the process of **setting up your node** to join Catapult’s public **test network**.

 The test network mirrors the same **technology** and **features** of the future main public network.
 As the currency in this network does not have any real value, it allows you to experiment with the offered Catapult’s transaction set without the loss of valuable assets.

 .. note:: The network **might be offline or replaced without notice** because it is used extensively for testing purposes.
-If you want to work in your own private test network, we recommend you to install :doc:`a local environment for learning and development purposes <creating-a-private-test-net>`.
+To work in a private test network, install :doc:`a local environment for learning and development purposes <creating-a-private-test-net>`.

 *********************
 Hardware requirements